cverhelst/cverhelst.github.io/source/_posts/2014-10-19-hosting-a-wcf-service-in-sharepoint-with-a-spcontext.md

 - service host factory
 - spcontext
 ---

-## Hosting a WCF service in SharePoint with a SPContext

 If you want to extend SharePoint, adding custom web services is one way to do it.
 There's several requirements usually, and if one of them is the necessity for a SPContext, you can use the built in [SharePoint WCF Service Factories](http://msdn.microsoft.com/en-us/library/office/ff521586.aspx).